durvesh8/Social-Distancing/README.md

 <p align="center"><img src="data/helpers/demo.gif"\></p>
 This was tested on NVIDIA GeForce GTX 1050 Ti

+Check the video in outputs/ to see the output in full resolution.

 ## Getting Started
 To get started, install the proper dependencies either via Anaconda or Pip.
 I recommend Anaconda route for people using a GPU as it configures CUDA toolkit version for you.